Bologna: Cuisine

 Bologna is renowned for its culinary tradition.
 It is the home of the famous Bolognese sauce, a meat-based pasta sauce.
 In Italy, it is called ragù and is substantially different from the variety found worldwide.
 In Bologna, the sauce is served primarily with tagliatelle, and serving it with spaghetti is considered odd.

-Situated in the fertile Po River Valley, the rich local cuisine depends heavily on meats and cheeses.
+Situated in the fertile Po Valley, the rich local cuisine depends heavily on meats and cheeses.
 As in all of Emilia-Romagna, the production of cured pork meats such as prosciutto, mortadella and salumi is an important part of the local food industry.
 Well-regarded nearby vineyards include Pignoletto dei Colli Bolognesi, Lambrusco di Modena and Sangiovese di Romagna.
-Tagliatelle with ragù, lasagne, tortellini served in broth, and mortadella, the original Bologna sausage, are among the local specialties.
+Tagliatelle with ragù, tortellini served in broth, lasagna and mortadella Bologna are among the local specialties.

-Traditional Bolognese desserts are often linked to holidays, such as fave dei morti ("cookies of the dead"), multi-coloured almond paste cookies made for All Saints' Day, jam-filled raviole cookies that are served on Saint Joseph's Day, and carnival sweets known as sfrappole, a light and delicate fried pastry topped with powder sugar, certosino or panspeziale ("carthusian" or "apothecary-cake"), a spicy cake served on Christmas.
-Torta di riso, a custard-like cake made of almonds, rice and amaretto, is made throughout the year, as well as the zuppa inglese.
+Traditional Bolognese desserts are often linked to holidays, such as fave dei morti, multi-coloured almond paste cookies made for All Saints' Day, jam-filled raviole cookies that are served on Saint Joseph's Day, and carnival sweets known as sfrappole, a light and delicate fried pastry topped with powder sugar, certosino or panspeziale ('carthusian' or 'apothecary-cake'), a spicy cake served on Christmas.
+Torta di riso, a custard-like cake made of almonds, rice and amaretto, is made throughout the year, as well as zuppa inglese.